Between Prague and Budapest: A Walk in the Wachau Valley

 The day wound down with a glorious ferry ride on the Danube.
 Because it’s the river that influences every bit of local life and culture, it was a fitting way to circle back to our convent-turned-luxury-hotel.
 (You can only wonder what those long-ago Sisters would have thought of the fine swimming pool in the garden.)
 Soon enough, it was time to head for Hungary.
 But what a relaxing treat it was to have been Dürnsteiners for a couple of days.

-For more information on Classic Journeys 8-day walking tour of Austria, Prague and Budapest, visit www.classicjourneys.com/trip/prague or call 1-800-200-3887 to speak with a Guest Services Coordinator.
+Click for more information on Classic Journeys’ walking tour of Austria, Prague, and Budapest, or call 1-800-200-3887 to speak with a Guest Services Coordinator.